ImagicTheCat/FundamentalChemistry/README.md

 * Inspired from the periodic table.
 * Every atoms/molecules quantities are expressed as mole unit.
 The quantum is the mole.

+Notes:

+* A machine stops working when his own storage is full (for a specific chemical to produce).

 ### Items

 #### Vibrant catalyst stone